 As far as how many years will the mural last… we don’t know.
 I’ve painted murals over 25 years ago that were still glowing the last time we checked.
 The pigments that we use, plus the medium that we mix the pigments into, is the same that we include in the DIY kits, and should keep your mural glowing for over 20 to 30 years, or beyond.

-Furniture along the side of the room is usually OK and we just drape cloths over them and then reach over them to the ceiling and walls.
-But, if you feel that you will be painting the ceiling within the next few years, we suggest that you do that first, before your Night Sky Mural is painted.
+Furniture along the side of the room is usually OK and you can just drape cloths over them.
+If they are close enough, then you can reach over the furniture to paint the ceiling.
+But, if you feel that you will want to put a fresh coat of ceiling paint on the ceiling first, we suggest that you do that before your night sky star ceiling is painted.
 It will make a huge difference.
-The same applies to popcorn ceilings, if you’re going to be replacing it, do it before adding a Night Sky Mural.
+The same applies to popcorn ceilings.
+If you’re going to be replacing it, then get that done.

 A couple of other very important things that I guess I should mention are: